SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 (You regain your focus and try to overtake P 11.
 It will be a nice safety barrier between you and the faster car behind you...)

+(Finally, after you've managed to gain P 11 and settled your pace, you want your strategist to run a simulation, how the race might develop in the next few laps.)

+**Driver: "What will be my position in 4 laps?"**

+**Cato: "Understood.
+Please give me a few seconds."**

+(Cato runs a simulation in the background to calculate the possible race positions for the requested lap.
+Cato will use the average pace of all drivers and takes into account, how many seconds an overtake might need depending on the settings.)

+**Cato: "The simulation shows you on P 8."**

+(That is a very good message.
+You put your foot down on the pedal and push a little bit more to bridge the gap to the car in front of you.)

 To have an error free session like this one, you must have a perfect setup for voice recognition.
 I strongly recommend using a headset, since alien noises might lead to false positives in Catos voice recognition.
 Please see the section on [troubleshooting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#troubleshooting) in the documentation for Jona, if you need some hints.

 ## Installation